cjdbarlow/Part-One/adverse_effects.md

     * Extremes of age
     * Pregnancy
     * Renal failure
 * High morbidity but low mortality
 Treatment is to decrease dose.

-> Hypokalaemia secondary to diuretic use

 ##Type B Adverse Reactions
 These are patient-specific or idiosyncratic reactions.
 They are: